Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Application to HTM

 Now substituting Eqs.\ (\ref{PP}) and (\ref{P-u}) into Eq.\ (\ref{eq7-2}) one obtains NLME containing only intensive quantities : \begin{widetext}

 \end{widetext} As expected, each term on the rhs of Eq.\ (\ref{eq7-42}) turns to zero for $u_m(m,t)=u_m^0(m)$ which is a direct consequence of the detailed balance condition satisfied by $r$ in Eq.\ (\ref{rss'}).
-An important observation is that Eq.\ (\ref{eq7-42}) contains only derivatives of $u$ with respect to $t$ and $m$ so the constant contribution to EH do not change during the evolution which makes possible normalization of the solution either in the initial condition or at any time during the evolution.
-It should be noted that in the derivation no approximations have been made so Eq.\ (\ref{eq7-42}) is exact.
+An important observation is that Eq.\ (\ref{eq7-42}) contains only derivatives of $u$ with respect to $t$ and $m$ so a constant contribution to EH does not change during the evolution which makes possible normalization of NPD either in the initial condition or at any point during the evolution.
+It should be noted that no approximations have been made in the derivation, so Eq.\ (\ref{eq7-42}) is exact.
 Most importantly, all exponential functions in this equation have arguments of order unity, so their computation is unproblematic for systems of any size.